MicrosoftEdge/MSEdgeExplainers/WebInstall/explainer_cross_domain.md

 ### The `navigator.getInstalledApps` method

-If supported by the UA, the `getInstalledApps` method returns a list of the content that has been installed from *that* installation origin.
+If supported by the UA, the `getInstalledApps` method returns a list of the content that has been installed from *that* installation origin which is still installed on the device at the time of execution.
 This is an **async** method of the `navigator` interface that allows the installation origin to know which applications it has installed.

 This works until cache is cleared.
 The installation origin *will not* be informed of any apps installed by other means, whether via another installation origin, directly through the browser, or by a native app store.
 The method returns a list of manifest ids of content installed from the calling origin.